shafique-md18/low-level-design/solutions/amazon/notes.md

 ### Other considerations
 1. For simplicity in the first iteration, put product available quantity and price in product itself.
-2. For all order state management happens in order itself. -> Later, we can use State Design Pattern.
-Order will contain this state and manage it.
+2. For all order state management happens in order itself. -> Later, we can use State Design Pattern. stockexchange.Order will contain this state and manage it.
     ```java
-    public enum OrderStatus {
+    import stockexchange.Order;public enum OrderStatus {
         CREATED, PAID, SHIPPED, DELIVERED, CANCELLED
     }